 Another versatile veggie, is the humble cauliflower.
 A meal in itself, in recent years we’ve seen people getting creative by using it for everything from the classic cauliflower with cheese, to cauliflower pizza bases and spiced cauliflower steaks lovingly roasted to perfection.
 For so few calories, the nutritional content is impressive with just one serve providing 77% RDI of Vitamin C, 3g of Fibre (about 10% of your RDI) and it’s high in antioxidants.

-We hero cauliflower in a number of dishes including our Cauliflower & Chickpea Curry (available as a main or tray meal), Cauliflower & Cheese Soup, and we LOVE adding cauliflower to our rice in a number of our meals including our Cashew Satay Chicken with Broc, Cauli & Brown Rice.
+We LOVE adding cauliflower to our rice in a number of our meals including our Thai Green Chicken Curry with Broccoli, Cauliflower & Rice.

 DARK GREEN LEAFY VEGETABLES